rohitb7/project/README.md

 Also all the above mentioned earlier.

-Pending items..
+**Pending items..
-makefile ..using bash scripts for now incase error returning the what grpc send, ideally there should be data massaging to tell the user what exactly the error is.
+makefile ..using bash scripts for now
-Grpc gateway is
+API error handling and status codes , ideally there should be data massaging to tell the user what exactly the error is.**